RPI-ITWS/ITWS4500-S23-weis2/lab2/README.md

 Struggles: I learned about the bootstraps grid system this time to made the website looks same on PC and mobile.
 Not any big struggle for this lab.

 Creativity: I use a fixed navi bar with the link of open weather api.
 And find the website of openweather's icon to display weather icon that can match with the weather description in api.
-Also I use setinterval to refresh time per second.
+And i found Date api to get current detailed time.
+Then use setinterval to refresh time per second.
 Also I utilized the max temperature and minimum temperature in api.
+Lastly, I designed the button to change the unit of temperature.
+For my button, I used the css animation to make it looks fancy.

 Reference: